home | contact us | disclaimer

 Flight Training

 The primary objective of flight training is to impart basic airmanship skills, encompassing the principles of flight and the ability to safely operate and navigate an aircraft with precision.
-Flight training courses comprise on-ground theory lessons and practical training in the air.
-Students attending flight schools will learn the basic principles of flight, meteorology, flight rules and regulations.
-In addition, flight school students will be trained in navigation, radio communications, and the use sophisticated instruments, systems and other equipment.
-Find a Flight School Near You.
+Courses comprise on-ground theory lessons and practical training in the air.
+Students will learn the basic principles of flight, meteorology, rules and regulations.
+In addition, students will be trained in navigation, radio communications, and the use sophisticated instruments, systems and other equipment.

 Flight schools are principally divided into FAA-approved (Part 141) and non-approved (Part 61) schools, based on the regulations under which they operate.
 FAA-approved schools are periodically audited, have detailed FAA-sanctioned course outlines and must meet trainee pilot performance rates to maintain certification.
 Non-approved schools do not have similar requirements and cater to students who need more flexibility with lesson content and scheduling.
 In addition, pilots can also obtain training at nationally accredited pilot training institutions and via aviation college degree programs.